jimfangx/-CPS-Schedule-Generator/README.md

     * A fully functioning website to host the frontend & basic knowledge with web hosting (cPanel, etc)

 * Instructions:
-    * Fork LTS version of the project using `git clone https://github.com/AirFusion45/-CPS-Schedule-Generator.git`
+    * Clone LTS version of the project using `git clone https://github.com/AirFusion45/-CPS-Schedule-Generator.git`
     * Follow instructions from your hosting service on deploying to their servers.
 [Here](https://devcenter.heroku.com/articles/preparing-a-codebase-for-heroku-deployment) are Heroku's instructions.
     * Grab your deployed app's URL
     * Go into `sever.js` and replace `https://blooming-tor-45007.herokuapp.com` with your deployed app's URL